mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 areas but, even there, it can be exceptionally difficult to run the ship profitably and most end up either converted into other roles or simply scrapped.
-Still, if a group of Travellers can find a use for a high- jump, armoured merchant with at least some spare cargo space, and they start with a small fortune, the Coveter lies waiting.
+Still, if a group of Travellers can find a use for a high-jump, armoured merchant with at least some spare cargo space, and they start with a small fortune, the Coveter lies waiting.